 Embarkation and check-in where the crew will welcome you on board is at 1 p.m.
-At around 2 p.m.
-MS Magnifique will depart from Amsterdam for Vianen, a small fortified village on the Lek river.
-After the distribution of bicycles, you can enjoy a short bicycle ride.
-Dinner on board.
+At around 2 p.m. the ship will depart from Amsterdam for Vianen, a small fortified village on the Lek River.
+After dinner you have the opportunity to enjoy a short first test ride through the surrounding area.

 After breakfast you will cycle a beautiful route to Schoonhoven – nicknamed Zilverstad (Silver City) – a city renowned for its talented silver smiths since the 17th century.
 As you continue to cycle along the Lek River you will pass through the Alblasserwaard region to Kinderdijk, a village famous for its impressive row of 19 large windmills, which have a UNESCO cultural heritage listing.
 From nearby Alblasserdam you will take the “Waterbus, a fast ferry that will take you and your bike in approx. 10 minutes to Dordrecht, one of the oldest towns in Holland.
 Dinner on board.